Trisops

-Trisops was an experimental machine for the study of magnetic confinement of plasmas with the ultimate goal of producing fusion power.
-The configuration was a variation of a compact toroid, a toroidal (doughnut-shaped) structure of plasma and magnetic fields with no coils penetrating the center.
+Trisops (acronym of Thermonuclear Reactor In Support of Project Sherwood) was an experimental machine for the study of magnetic confinement of plasmas with the ultimate goal of producing fusion power.
+The configuration was a variation of a compact toroid, a toroidal (doughnut-shaped) structure of plasma and magnetic fields with no electromagnetic coils or electrodes penetrating the center.
 It lost funding in its original form in 1978.

-The configuration was produced by combining two individual toroids produced by two conical θ pinch guns, located at either end of a length of Pyrex pipe with a constant magnetic guide field.
-The toroidal currents in the toroids were in opposite directions, so that they repelled each other.
-After coming to an equilibrium, they were adiabatically compressed by increasing the external field.
+The configuration is produced by combining two individual toroids produced by two conical θ pinch guns, located at either end of a length of Pyrex pipe with a constant guide magnetic field.
+The toroidal currents in the toroids are in opposite directions, so that they repel each other.
+After coming to an equilibrium, they are compressed adiabatically by increasing the external field.

-Force Free Plasma Vortices
+Force free plasma vortices

 Force free plasma vortices have uniform magnetic helicity and therefore are stable against many instabilities.
 Typically, the current decays faster in the colder regions until the gradient in helicity is large enough to allow a turbulent redistribution of the current.

-Force free vortices follow the following equations.
+Force free vortices follow these equations:

 The first equation describes a Lorentz force-free fluid: the $\vec{j} \times \vec{B}$ forces are everywhere zero.
 For a laboratory plasma α is a constant and β is a scalar function of spatial coordinates.

 The magnetic flux surfaces are toroidal, with the current being totally toroidal at the core of the torus and totally poloidal at the surface of the torus.
 This is similar to the field configuration of a tokamak, except that the field-producing coils are simpler and do not penetrate the plasma torus.